Affordable Care Act (ACA)

 Individual Shared Responsibility Provision Payment Estimator

-Helps you estimate the amount you may have to pay if you did not have minimum essential coverage during the year.
+Helps you estimate the amount you may have to pay if you didn't have minimum essential coverage during the year.

 Healthcare Information Forms